 Lee Classic Turret Operation

-This four-hole progressive press (or turret press) is capable of loading any caliber up to, but not including 50 BMG by replacing the dies and shell plate.
-The Lee Turret Press gives the user the option of running this machine as either a single stage, which may be helpful when working out the calibration.
-It can also be used as progressive press which may be useful to many looking for additional speed, but is really intended to go from pistol and small rifle calibers to the larger rifle calibers.
+The Lee Turret Press allows the user to run this machine as a single stage, which may be helpful when working out the calibration.
+It can also be used as a progressive press.
+This four-hole progressive press (or turret press) can load any caliber up to, but not including, 50 BMG by replacing the dies and shell plate.
+It may benefit many looking for additional speed but is intended to go from the pistol and small rifle calibers to the larger rifle calibers.

-If you choose, you can even go back to auto indexing as when loading single stage batches it is handy to have the dies in the turret.
-The opportunity to get extra turrets and keep your dies in position is extremely helpful.
+If you choose, you can even go back to auto indexing, as when loading single stage batches, it is handy to have the dies in the turret.
+The opportunity to get extra turrets and keep your dies in position is beneficial.

-The Lee Turret Press can be quickly tailored for each caliber in fewer than 10 rounds.
-When used with a cartridge headspace gauge or a drop gauge, you can determine whether your bullet is seated too deep or extended too far as well as how tight your crimp is.
+The Lee Turret Press can be quickly tailored for each caliber in fewer than ten rounds.
+When used with a cartridge headspace gauge or a drop gauge, you can determine whether your bullet is seated too deep or extended too far and how tight your crimp is.

-Like many of Lee’s presses, the Classic Turret is upgradeable for a number of features, of particular importance is the use of the priming mechanism.
-This is much more robust than most hand priming tools and once you load your primers in this manner, you seldom if ever want to go back.
+Like many of Lee’s presses, the Classic Turret is upgradeable for several features; the priming mechanism is fundamental.
+This is much more robust than most hand priming tools, and once you load your primers in this manner, you seldom, if ever, want to go back.

-The increased price of the complete kit still makes this a very attractive option for the neophyte reloader, as it is basically a complete reloading and case prep shop in one package.
+The increased price of the complete kit still makes this a desirable option for the neophyte reloader, as it is complete reloading and case prep shop in one package.